PaulBrownMagic/TopologicalMapMaker/README.md

 ### Making the map.
 LUCIE can be driven by holding [LB] and using the left joystick.
 If the bumper is hit the motors will stop.
 Make sure the bumper isn't pressed and hit [start].

-WayPoints are set by pressing [LB] & [A], "JOY" will be printed to stdout in Session 4, right pane.
+WayPoints are set by pressing [LB] & [B], "JOY" will be printed to stdout in Session 4, right pane.

 ### Session 6
 This is part of saving the map.
 The top pane will save the map, creating the ```{name_of_map}_raw.pgm``` and ```{name_of_map}_raw.yaml``` files.
 The bottom pane will crop the map to create ```{name_of_map}.pgm, {name_of_map}.yaml```.